Last Updated:

 Frequently Asked Questions About Sudoku Apps

-Which Sudoku app is completely free?
+Which Sudoku apps are completely free?

 Can I download Sudoku puzzles as PDFs?

-Which Sudoku app has the best user interface?
+Which Sudoku app has the cleanest interface?

 How does Sudoku a Day compare to Sudoku.com?